nelhage/blog.nelhage.com/source/_posts/2010-10-04-amd64-and-va_arg.markdown

 That's not all, however.
-Not only can integer arguments be passed by registers, but small `struct`s (16 bytes or fewer) can also be passed on the stack.
+Not only can integer arguments be passed by registers, but small `struct`s (16 bytes or fewer) can also be passed in registers.
 A sufficiently small struct, for the purposes of the calling convention, is essentially broken up into its component members, which are passed as though they were separate arguments -- unless only some of them would fit into registers, in which case the